geocarlos/javafxhelperscripts/README.md

 To make script executable: `chmod +x <script_name>`

 These scripts have been tested on Linux Mint Sylvia (based on Ubuntu 16.04)

-Please note that I am a new developer (although I'm not a young man).
-If you are a developer and you think these scripts are helpful, and you have ideas to make them better, please feel free to check how to contact me on [LinkedIn](https://www.linkedin.com/in/geocarlos-alves-07a50377/) so we may discuss it. :)